dotnet/AspNetCore.Docs/aspnetcore/client-side/using-browserlink.md

 From the Browser Link toolbar control, you can:

-- Refresh the web application in several browsers at once
+* Refresh the web application in several browsers at once.
-- Open the **Browser Link Dashboard**
+* Open the **Browser Link Dashboard**.
-- Enable or disable **Browser Link**
+* Enable or disable **Browser Link**.
+Note: Browser Link is disabled by default in Visual Studio 2017 (15.3).
-- Enable or disable CSS Auto-Sync
+* Enable or disable CSS Auto-Sync.

 > [!NOTE]
 > Some Visual Studio plug-ins, most notably *Web Extension Pack 2015* and *Web Extension Pack 2017*, offer extended functionality for Browser Link, but some of the additional features don't work with ASP.NET Core projects.